The Layoff Guide

 You must have earned at least $2,500 in your base period with wages in at least two quarters.

-To qualify for unemployment benefits in Alaska, you must meet these requirements:
+To qualify for unemployment benefits in Alaska, you must meet these requirements (or take the 1-minute eligibility quiz for a state-aware read on your specific situation):

 1. 1Visit my.alaska.gov and create an account